TrustworthyComputing/ZeroJava-compiler/README.md

 In ZeroJava, the `new` operator calls a default void constructor.
 In addition, there are no inner classes and there are no static methods or fields.
-A ZeroJava program begins with a special main class that does not have fields and methods and contains the `main` method (i.e., `public static void main(String[] args)`).
+A ZeroJava program begins with a special main class which does not have fields and methods and contains the `main` method (i.e., `public static void main(String[] args)`).
 After main class, other classes may be defined that can have fields and methods.